Size and fit

 The Asics Gel Kayano 5 OG’s sizing is unisex.
-Men’s sizes are available from 4.5 up to 14.
-Meanwhile, women can choose from the equivalent size range of 6 up to 15.5.
-The sneaker is constructed with a medium width.
 As a low-cut shoe, it allows the ankle to move freely.
 Meanwhile, the mesh and leather upper provide a durable, flexible, and breathable feel.
 It also has a lace-up system that secures and tightens the fit.

 Asics Gel Kayano 5 OG Style